ehurme/SigfoxTagPrep/README.md

-# ICARUS TinyFoxBatt Data prep
+# ICARUS TinyFoxBatt data prep

 Here we provide code to download tag data, do some basic data cleaning steps, and then plot the tracks.